sourcegraph/about/blogposts/strange-loop-2019-a-better-story-for-kubernetes-secrets.md

 ---
 sessionId: 1
 title: "Strange Loop 2019 - A better story for Kubernetes secrets"
-description: "Secrets are a key pillar of Kubernetes, but anyone with access to etcd can all the plaintext values!"
+description: "Secrets are a key pillar of Kubernetes, but anyone with access to etcd can all the plaintext values!
+Attendees will learn techniques for securing Kubernetes secrets including encryption, KMS plugins, and tools like HashiCorp Vault, and the tradeoffs of each approach to better secure their clusters."
 author: Blogy McBlogerson
 authorUrl: https://heresblogy.com/
 publishDate: 2019-09-14T00:00-11:20